 These ideas will help us build longer-term relationships with our key accounts and become the ‘company of choice’ for them for longer periods.

 Would you like to learn more?
-Why not attend our Key Account Management Course?
+Why not attend our Account Management Training?
 Held throughout the year at various locations across the UK, this 1 day course provides you with the right behaviours & techniques to increase the profitability of the accounts you manage.